Don’t Make it Sink or Swim: Orienting New Board Members

 Think about the most successful people in your nonprofit.
 What do they have in common?
 Now think about those who didn’t succeed and have left your organization.
 What caused the disconnect?

 While it is natural to concentrate on experience and preparation when interviewing candidates, those hiring may overlook the importance of culture and values.
-I learned the fundamental significance these play in identifying the ideal candidate in my earlier life as an executive search consultant (prior to becoming an organizational development consultant with nonprofits).
+I learned the fundamental significance these play in identifying the ideal candidate in my earlier life as an executive search consultant (before becoming an organizational development consultant with nonprofits). […]

 The Goldilocks Approach to Meeting Minutes